Paralytic shellfish poisoning: Detection and treatment

 Several detection methods can be used in order to determine the concentration of saxitoxin within an organism (be it shellfish or human), both in vivo and in vitro.
 The most commonly used in vivo method is the mouse bioassay, which provides quantitative and qualitative data in case of a (suspected) PSP neurotoxin exposure; in vitro receptor binding assays provide equivalent data, while being animal-friendly.
 PSP neurotoxins can also be detected by high-performance liquid chromatography (HPLC), amongst other forms of chromatography.
-Shellfish containing 80 or more micrograms of saxitoxin per 100g of edible shellfish tissue are deemed to be unsafe for human consumption.Currently, there is no antidote for PSP neurotoxins.
+Shellfish containing 80 or more micrograms of saxitoxin per 100g of edible shellfish tissue are deemed to be unsafe for human consumption.
+Currently, there is no antidote for PSP neurotoxins.
 Most PSP patients suffer only minor symptoms, these lasting until the toxin is eliminated from the body.
 With minor exposure, spontaneous recovery can thus be expected.
-In the relatively rare case of clinically significant respiratory paralysis, symptomatic treatment in the form of oxygen suppletion and/or mechanical ventilation should be employed until symptoms subside.
+In the relatively rare case of clinically significant respiratory paralysis, symptomatic treatment in the form of oxygen supplementation and/or mechanical ventilation should be employed until symptoms subside.